codebycorey/random-notes/Arch/EncryptedInstall.md

 > options cryptdevice=UUID=######:cryptvol root=/dev/mapper/cryptvol-root quiet rw
 # to get UUID in vim using command `:read ! blkid /dev/sda2`
 ```
-Now reboot and hope I copied everything into the doc correctly no no missed steps. `todo verify`
+Now reboot and hope I copied everything into the doc correctly and have no missed steps. `todo verify`